githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/2-how-to-create-a-project.md

 Let’s go through the different ways to add issues and pull requests to your project.

 ### Adding an existing issue and pull request
-1. First, copy the url of an existing issue and pull request.
+1. First, copy the url of an existing issue or pull request.
-1. Next, place your cursor in the bottom row of the project, next to the + and paste the URL of your issue or pull request.
+1. Next, place your cursor in the bottom row of the project, next to the **+** and paste the URL of your issue or pull request.
-1. Finally press return and your issue or pull request will appear as a task in your project
+1. Finally press return and your issue or pull request will appear as a task in your project.

 ### Searching for an existing issue and pull request
-1. You can also search for existing issues or pull request by simply adding a new item
+1. You can also search for existing issues or pull request by simply adding a new item.
-1. Enter #
+1. Enter #.
 1. Select the repository where the pull request or issue is located.
 You can type part of the repository name to narrow down your options.
 1. Select the issue or pull request.
 You can also start typing the title to find the one you want.